Deep Blue Sea (1999 film): Plot

-After regrouping, Carter, Susan, and Preacher go to a decompression chamber and swim to the surface.
-Preacher is grabbed by the last shark, but is released when he stabs the shark in the eye with his crucifix, though he escapes with injuries to his leg.
-Carter realizes that the sharks made them flood the facility, so they could escape through the weaker mesh fences at the surface.
-In an effort to distract the shark from escaping to the open sea, Susan deliberately cuts her hand and dives into the water.
-Although she manages to distract the shark with her blood, she is unable to get out of the water, and is devoured, despite Carter's efforts to save her.
-While Carter is grabbing hold of the shark's dorsal fin, Preacher shoots the shark with a harpoon, but also pierces Carter's thigh.
-As the shark breaks through the fence, Carter orders Preacher to connect the trailing wire to a battery, sending an electric current through the wire and to an explosive charge in the harpoon, killing the shark.
-In the end, Carter reveals that he had managed to free himself in time, and joins Preacher to see a worker's boat en route on the horizon.
+After regrouping, Carter, Susan, and Preacher go to a decompression chamber and swim to the surface while using oxygen tanks to bait the last shark as it attacks.
+Upon reaching the surface, Preacher is grabbed by the shark, suffering injuries to his leg, but he is released when he stabs the shark in the eye with his crucifix.
+Carter realizes that the sharks have been using them to flood the facility so that they can ram their way through the fences at the surface.

+To keep the shark from escaping to the sea, Susan deliberately cuts her hand and dives into the water.
+Although she manages to distract the shark with her blood, she is unable to get out of the water and is devoured, despite Carter's efforts to save her.
+While Carter is holding the shark's dorsal fin, Preacher shoots the shark with a harpoon but also pierces Carter's thigh.
+Carter orders Preacher to connect the trailing wire to a battery, sending an electric current to an explosive charge in the harpoon, killing the shark in spectacular fashion.
+Carter manages to free himself just in time after the shark manages to breach the fence right before it gets blown.
+He resurfaces and swims to shore, reuniting with Preacher.
+Moments later, they see a rescue boat approaching the sinking facility.